CorrelAid/diversity-data-hackathon-template/README.md

 Once you have successfully opened the connection, run `code/00-setup-limesurvey.R`

-:warn: the SSH connection might close after a couple of minutes, so you might have to reconnect in the terminal.
+:warning: the SSH connection might close after a couple of minutes, so you might have to reconnect in the terminal.

 #### Windows
 If you have never worked with SSH before, ask Frie or one of the coaches about it.
 They'll have a look together with you.